Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: An analytical framework for LLM-based algorithms

-Let us comment on a few practical considerations about the aforementioned abstractions and analysis. \begin{itemize} \item Regarding the capabilities and limitations of LLMs in a specific task, the black-box nature of LLMs can make it challenging to analytically and accurately quantify these factors, in which case one might resort to measuring and profiling in practice.
-On the positive side, it is oftentimes easier to make certain qualitative assumptions.
+This result will be especially useful for our analysis of parallel decomposition later in Section~\ref{sec:case_studies_and_insights_parallel_decomposition}.

+\begin{remark} When applying the proposed framework to a new task, we need to first characterize the capabilities and limitations of LLMs for this task (or for the sub-tasks derived from it), e.g., via profiling with a handful of ``training samples''.
+This characterization can be quantitative or qualitative, precise or coarse, depending on the purpose of analysis.
 For example, in many tasks of interest, a larger problem instance is harder than a smaller one, and thus incurs larger error metrics of an LLM call.
-For practical purposes like optimizing certain hyperparameters of an LLM-based algorithm, such weak assumptions might be sufficient already. \item Understanding LLM inference service, especially from a system perspective, is crucial for in-depth analysis of cost metrics.
-LLM inference service can be diverse in practice: for example, LLMs might run on CPUs in a personal laptop or on a distributed GPU cluster, inference might be compute-bound or memory-bound, the complexity of long-sequence processing and generation might be linear or quadratic, parallelism at various levels (e.g.~multiple LLMs deployed on multiple machines, or batch inference with one LLM) might be supported, and so on.
-Fortunately, all these are covered by our proposed framework in a unified manner. \end{itemize}
+For practical purposes like hyperparameter optimization, such coarse characterization might be sufficient already. \end{remark}

+\begin{remark} Understanding LLM inference service, especially from a system perspective, is crucial for in-depth analysis of cost metrics.
+LLM inference service can be diverse in practice: LLMs might run on CPUs in a personal laptop or on a distributed GPU cluster, inference might be compute-bound or memory-bound, the complexity of long-sequence processing and generation might be linear or quadratic, parallelism at various levels (e.g., multiple LLMs deployed on multiple machines, or batch inference with one LLM) might be supported, and so on.
+These are covered by our proposed framework in a unified manner. \end{remark}